yingqi0607/tp/docs/UserGuide.md

 * Input must be a valid date.
 * You can either use the month number or month name for the month field of the input date.

-First, you enter the command to go to a specific date:
+First, you enter the command into the command box to go to a specific date:
 ![goto date command](images/plannertab_gotodate.png)
 Figure 6: TR4CKER before executing `planner goto/08-11-2020`